 “The question now,” Spencer said recently, “is how to jujitsu the forces of the global back to the advantage of the local.”

-Working intensely at home for more than two decades, Spencer has shaped an organic organizational culture that constantly innovates and iterates on ideas — disruptive, bottom-up, open-source, hybridized to the core.
+Working intensely at home for close to three decades, Spencer has shaped an organic organizational culture that constantly innovates and iterates on ideas — disruptive, bottom-up, open-source, hybridized to the core.
 With Ecotrust’s leadership, he is now working to transform the organization for the next generation, taking a networked approach to share solutions to the global problems of climate change, financial instability, and democracies in transition.